|

 Egyptian name meaning "sword."

-Japanese name meaning "admonishing/pure first (son)."
+Japanese name meaning "refined first (son)."

-Japanese name meaning "admonishing/pure second (son)."
+Japanese name meaning "refined second (son)."

 SEISSYLT: Welsh name derived from Latin Sextilius,